the-magister-yoda/crm-api/README.md

 Business Rules

 You cannot:

-create an order for a non-existent or inactive customer add items to an order that is not in created status cancel a paid order
+create an order for a non-existent or inactive customer

+add items to an order that is not in created status

+cancel a paid order

-Product stock decreases when items are added to an order Product stock is restored when an order is canceled
+Product stock decreases when items are added to an order

-Statuses
+Product stock is restored when an order is canceled

+Statuses:

-Customer:active, inactive
+Customer: active, inactive

-Order:created, confirmed, paid, canceled
+Order: created, confirmed, paid, canceled